Menu

 • Year group trips to places of worship in order to develop insight and offer children memorable and informative experiences

-In Reception, the children follow the statutory framework for the early years foundation stage.
-RE is covered in a cross curricular way as part of topics such as Easter, Diwali, Chinese New Year and Christmas through Understanding the World and PSED.
-The teachers follow the children’s interests and ensure that RE content is adapted according to a particular cohort and their religious background and practice.
+In Reception, the children follow the statutory framework for the Early Years Foundation Stage.
+Content from the units in the Believing and Belonging scheme are taught each half-term and this covers aspects of the People, Culture and Communities strand.
+The children also learn about a range of festivals including Easter, Diwali, Chinese New Year and Christmas.
 In Reception, much of the children’s learning is independent through play, however adult-led activities will comprise art, music, circle times, religious stories, looking at artefacts and opportunities for deeper questioning.

 RE long term plan